HAVE YOU LOST A LOVED ONE?

 Filing a Wrongful Death Lawsuit in Harrisburg, PA

-Our Harrisburg wrongful death firm helps families who have lost loved ones due to:
+Our wrongful death attorneys in Harrisburg help families who have lost loved ones due to:

-If you lost someone you love and are unsure of your rights and options at this point, Handler, Henning & Rosenberg LLC is standing by to help.
-We can talk to you about what happened and how to proceed.
-When we take your case, we handle everything so you can focus on healing and honoring your loved one's memory.
+If you lost someone you love and are unsure of your rights and options, Handler, Henning & Rosenberg LLC is available to support you.
+We can discuss what happened and how to move forward.
+When we work with you, we handle every detail so your family can focus on honoring your loved one’s memory.

 Determining Liability in Wrongful Death Cases